alexbrand/bucketboard/docs/keyboard-shortcuts-implementation.md

-# Keyboard Shortcuts Implementation Summary
+# Keyboard Shortcuts Implementation

+This document describes the implementation details of the keyboard shortcuts and navigation features in BucketBoard.

-## What Was Implemented
+## Overview

-This implementation adds comprehensive keyboard shortcuts throughout BucketBoard to improve navigation efficiency and user productivity.
+The keyboard shortcuts system provides comprehensive keyboard navigation and shortcuts throughout BucketBoard to improve navigation efficiency and user productivity.

-## Files Created
+## Architecture

+### Components

 1. **`src/lib/utils/use-keyboard-shortcuts.ts`**
    - Custom React hook for managing keyboard shortcuts